If you haven’t been exposed to Chicago’s African-American history, well the time is now.

 345 E Eastgate Place

-Located in Bronzeville, the black historic neighborhood of Chicago, this monument marks the explosive migration of the 20th century of blacks from the dangers of the south to a hopeful, more progressive future.
-There are many cultivating and detailed symbols illustrated in this landmark, like the layers of shoe soles piled up to create the image of a black man.
+Located in Bronzeville, the black historic neighborhood of Chicago, this historical site marks the explosive migration of the 20th century of blacks from the dangers of the south to a hopeful, more progressive future.
+There are many cultivating and detailed symbols illustrated in this historical landmark, like the layers of shoe soles piled up to create the image of a black man.
 The suitcase tethered to his side, and the suitcases outlining him, marking hope, perseverance, innovation, and more.

 830 South Halsted Street, Addams Hall